AndrejaCH/Credit_Risk_Analysis/README.md

 ## Summary

 From the results section above we can see how different ML models work on the same data.
-I would like to start the interpretation of the results with a brief explanation of the outcomes:
+I would like to start the interpretation of the results with a brief explanation of the outcomes.

 :round_pushpin: **Accuracy score**  tells us what percentage of predictions the model gets it right.
 However, it is not enough just to see that results, especially with unbalanced data.